fridamei/Portfolio/Image_filters/README.md

 cProfile
 matplotlib

-## Task 4.0

-### Functionality
-Times the functions of the supplied code test_slow_rectangle.py.
-The times from my test runs are recorded in the report.txt files.

-### Usage
-Save files in same directory for import of the test_slow_rectangle file to work.
-In Spyder it is important to set the source directory to the directory where the files are located.
-Run the code in an IDE or from command line, it prints the results to screen (python3 filename.py)

 ## Task 4.1
 I understood the Numba part of the task to use the pure Python loops.

 ### Functionality
 Converts an image to a grayscale version using different implementations